cybertronai/imagenet18_old/README.md

 ```

 The last number indicates that at epoch 21 the run got 67.462 top-1 test accuracy and 88.124 top-5 test accuracy.

+# Other notes
+If you run locally, you may need to download imagenet yourself, follow instructions here -- https://github.com/diux-dev/cluster/tree/master/pytorch#data-preparation